Amazon

 The Two Main Review Types on Amazon

 You can receive two kinds of feedback on Amazon: Seller feedback and Product reviews.
+Understanding the algorithm behind Amazon product reviews can help sellers improve optimization and stay ahead in the Amazon business space.

 Let’s look at each one in depth.